EORBAH/EorbahAPI/README-EN.md

 <br>

-**EorbahAPI** is a lightweight PHP framework inspired by modern API tools such as FastAPI and Express.js.
+**EorbahAPI** is a  PHP framework inspired by modern API tools such as FastAPI and Express.js.

 ## Documentation